rebeccaherman1/MMM_Analysis/README.md

     an additional variable T keeping track of that.
 a6: CMIP6 AMIP (includes radiative forcings)
     - The files called 1901 include fewer simulations than those labelled 1950, reflecting the start times of those simulations.
+v: CMIP6 "Vanilla" AMIP simulations (no radiative forcings)

 Below are the scripts used to generate these data files.